 Acknowledging the sociocultural context of Rumi’s life provides an important backdrop for examining the four themes we shall draw from the story of Moses and the shepherd in 2:1720-1780 of the Mathnawi.
 This story’s themes, which are universal worship, spiritual subjectivity, spiritual mysticism, and spiritual mystery will be explored within the space below and constitute signposts pointing toward an answer as to why Rumi’s poetry has been so well-received by many Americans.

 Rumi’s God further affirms subjectivity within worship that is pleasing to him: “In regard to him it is (worthy of) praise” (1754, emphasis added).
 God informs Moses that although he did not think how the shepherd approached him in prayer was appropriate, God deemed that it was.
 This verse suggests that what is considered appropriate worship in this God-human relationship is what God considers to be appropriate.
-As such, God’s intention is for worship that is subjective as for each individual what is deemed “(worthy of) praise” can be taken to God in worship.
+As such, God’s intention is for worship that is subjective.
+For each individual, what is deemed “(worthy of) praise” can be taken to God in worship.

 The World in Front of Rumi and the Mathnawi

-But what should we make about Rumi’s religion?
-There have been concerns that the poet’s own Islamic religious beliefs are being exorcised from his poetry in order to market it to Americans.
+But what should we make of Rumi’s religion?
+Concerns are that his Islamic religious beliefs are being exorcised from his poetry to market it to Americans.
 According to Rozina, although in the west Rumi “is typically referred to as a mystic, a saint, a Sufi, an enlightened man… he is less frequently described as a Muslim” (Rozina 2017).
-What explains this?

-Although this logic is straightforward it has been concerning.
-Commercialization is a concern within Rumi scholarship given that pop culture has the tendency to dilute and distort messages and that “secular culture will inevitably reduce the sacral to the banal through its relentless commercialism and consumerism” (Lewis 2003, 4).
-Such distress is worthwhile given that Rumi’s poetry has been popular among celebrities such as Cold Play, Madonna, and Tilda Swinton, all of whom make their living from commercialism and the selling of consumer products within the entertainment industry.
-It is also unlikely that these artists will emphasize Rumi’s Islam to their fans.
+Further, commercialization is a concern within Rumi scholarship because pop culture dilutes and distorts messages.
+The result is that “secular culture will inevitably reduce the sacral to the banal through its relentless commercialism and consumerism” (Lewis 2003, 4).
+This is not a misplaced concern given how Rumi’s poetry has been popular among celebrities such as Cold Play, Madonna, and Tilda Swinton, all of whom make their living from commercialism and selling consumer products within the confines of the entertainment industry.
+It is also unlikely that these artists will emphasize Rumi’s Islamic belief to their fans.

-In light of the above concerns, which include both commercialization of Rumi’s poetry and negative perceptions of Islam, one might suggest that divorcing Islam from Rumi might in fact be contributing to the negative perceptions of Muslims.
-The idea underpinning this claim is that anything that is attached to “Islam” or “Muslim” is immediately rendered unattractive and in many cases even viewed negatively.
-In terms of commercialization, although it makes sense to sell to products that will be popular and well-received, this occurrence within the context of Rumi can appear to reinforce a prejudice against Muslims in American society.
-It insinuates that one will only view Muslims in a positive light and as worthwhile contributors to society if their religion is removed from the picture.
-In other words, Rumi is fine as a poet, but just not as a Muslim, or as a Muslim poet.
-If entertainment media produce a norm in which Islam and Muslims are recipients of prejudice then one cannot expect a change in attitude from treating American Muslim citizens with prejudice to one of embrace and acceptance.
-Rumi’s commercialized poetry is a stepping stone in the wrong direction, which is unfortunate because Muslims are certainly as capable as any other of benefiting American society and enriching the lives of others.
-In retrospect, one could well argue, which we will not do here, that for the sake of the reputation and dignity of the American Muslim population Rumi’s poetry is better of not being marketed to Americans unless its producers refuse to exorcise Rumi’s Islam from it.
-The latter would, from a bottom line perspective, would be undesirable but it would serve the Muslim community.
+Given these concerns, which include the commercialization of Rumi’s poetry and negative perceptions of Islam, one might suggest that divorcing Islam from Rumi might contribute to the negative perceptions of Muslims.
+The idea is that anything attached to “Islam” is immediately unattractive and viewed negatively.
+In terms of commercialization, although it makes sense to sell products that will be popular to one’s audience, its treatment of Rumi can reinforce prejudice against Muslims in American society.
+It implies that people will view self-identified Muslims positively and as worthwhile contributors to a society if the Muslim’s religion is fully removed from the picture.
+In other words, Rumi is a great poet, but just not as a Muslim poet.
+If entertainment media produce a norm in which Islam and Muslims are prejudiced, then one should not expect a change in attitude.
+Little will change about treating Muslims with prejudice.

 Arberry, Arthur.
 1961.
 Tales from the Masnavi.
 Abingdon: Routledge.